 Persons involved in a Michigan semi-truck accident frequently have catastrophic injuries and require lifetime care, resulting in mounting medical bills.
 Given this, does auto no-fault apply to Michigan semi-truck crashes?

-Notably, the National Highway Traffic Safety Administration and the Federal Motor Carrier Safety Administration recently proposed a “speed limiter”rule for newly manufactured vehicles that weigh more than 26,000 pounds.
-Speed limiters would cap the speed of semi-trucks and other large vehicles at one of three proposed speeds (yet to be determined): 60, 65 or 68 mph.
-Although the rule is still being discussed and hasn’t yet been implemented, it is asserted that speed limiters will help save lives, save billions in fuel costs and benefit the environment.
+Semi-truck crashes are some of the deadliest accidents on the roadways.
+In 2016, nearly 12,000 heavy trucks and buses were in collisions on Michigan highways.
+Nationwide, studies show that 98 percent of semi-truck crashes result in at least one fatality — and about 86 percent of these deaths are not the semi-truck driver.
+To help reduce fatalities, the National Highway Traffic Safety Administration and the Federal Motor Carrier Safety Administration have proposed a “speed limiter” rule for new vehicles that weigh more than 26,000 pounds.
+Speed limiters would cap the speed of large vehicles at 60, 65 or 68 mph (to be determined).
+Although the rule hasn’t yet been implemented, it is asserted that speed limiters will help save lives, save billions in fuel costs and benefit the environment.

-In the meantime, what if you’re injured in a Michigan semi-truck crash?
-The most important thing to remember is that you’re entitled to Michigan auto no-fault benefits, just as if you were injured in an collision with a passenger vehicle.
-Under Michigan auto no-fault law, you can collect:
+If you’re seriously injured in an accident with a semi-truck or other large vehicle, the question becomes: does auto no-fault apply to your Michigan semi-truck crash?
+The answer is yes, Michigan’s auto no-fault law comes into play, just as if you were injured in an collision with a passenger vehicle.
+Under the auto no-fault law, you can collect:

 - unlimited lifetime benefits for allowable expenses.

 - lost wages for three years.

 - replacement services for three years.